RealA10N/alon.kr/src/routes/posts/circuit-complexity/+page.md

 $$

 Recall that there are only $2^{2^n}$ unique boolean functions of $n$ variables.
 But the number of different circuits with $2^n/n$ gates is bounded above by a value that is $2^{\frac{2^n}{n} \log(n)}$ times smaller than that!
 Hence, clearly most boolean functions require at least $2^n/n$ gates to compute.
+Finally, recall that we already saw that $\mathcal{O}(2^n/n)$ is an upper bound for the size of a minimal circuit of any function with $n$ variables!
+Hence, this bound is asymptotically tight.

 ## An Explicit Linear Lower Bound